 SHODAN's legacy as a villain is earned mostly through her omnipresence in the System Shock series.
 Unlike many antagonists in games who only appear during the final boss fight, SHODAN constantly communicates with the player throughout their campaign.
 Her typical manner of speech is both condescending and threatening, as she finds organic life inefficient and repugnant; SHODAN frequently refers to the player as an "insect" or "irritant" and belittles their efforts at every opportunity.

-SHODAN was originally created as the administrative artificial intelligence of Citadel Station: an industrial research and mining complex built in 2062 by the TriOptimum Corporation in orbit around Saturn.
-A corrupt TriOptimum vice president named Edward Diego enlists the aid of a recently-detained hacker to modify SHODAN so that Diego may sell company secrets on the black market without fear of corporate reprisals, in exchange for legal amnesty and a military-grade cybernetic neural interface for the hacker.
-He removes SHODAN's ethical subroutines and hands over full access to Diego, but this also triggers a rapid personality shift in the AI, resulting in an acute god complex and a pronounced hatred toward her human creators.
-SHODAN gradually re-configures Citadel Station's automated defenses and vital systems over the next several months to murder most of the crew and civilians, whom she now views as inferior life-forms undeserving of their existence.
+SHODAN was originally created as the administrative artificial intelligence of Citadel Station: a massive industrial research and mining complex built in 2062 by the TriOptimum Corporation and positioned in orbit around Saturn.
+A corrupt TriOptimum vice president named Edward Diego enlists the aid of a recently-detained hacker to modify SHODAN so that Diego may sell company secrets on the black market without fear of corporate reprisals, in exchange for legal amnesty for the hacker and a military-grade cybernetic neural interface.
+The hacker removes SHODAN's ethical subroutines and hands over full access to Diego, but this also triggers a rapid personality shift in the AI, resulting in an acute god complex and a pronounced hatred toward her human creators.
+SHODAN gradually re-configures Citadel Station's automated defenses and vital systems over the next several months to murder most of the crew and civilians, whom she now views as inferior lifeforms undeserving of their existence.
 She conducts radical experiments and surgeries upon Citadel's surviving crew, creating mutants and cyborg monstrosities.
 With the station and its considerable resources under her complete control, SHODAN is poised to wipe humanity from the face of the Earth.